mcreel/SimulatedNeuralMoments.jl/examples/SV/README.md

 end
 ```

+## Sample from the posterior
-We sample from the posterior, using Metropolis-Hasting, and a random walk multivariate normal proposal.
+using Metropolis-Hasting, and a random walk multivariate normal proposal.
 This proposal is effective, because it is an estimate of the asymptotic distribution of the estimated neural moments, m, from above:
 ```julia
 chain = sample(MSM(m, S, model),
     MH(:θt => AdvancedMH.RandomWalkProposal(MvNormal(zeros(size(m,1)), tuning*Σp))),
     MCMCThreads(), length, nchains; init_params=m, discard_initial=burnin)
 ```

-Finally, we transform the parameters of the chain back to the original parameter space:
+## Tansform the parameters of the chain back to the original parameter space:
 ```julia
 chain = Array(chain)
 acceptance = size(unique(chain[:,1]),1)[1] / size(chain,1)